Capnography: A vital sign for every EMS patient

 Metabolism is the cells' use of hydrocarbons to produce the energy that powers tissues, organs and the rest of the body.
 Metabolism is measured by following the quantity of CO2 produced over time.

-The measurement of carbon dioxide (CO2) measures all three of these.
+The monitoring of CO2 measures all three of these.
 Ambient air on earth contains essentially no carbon dioxide, so inhaled air is free of the gas.
 Carbon dioxide is produced in human cells as they burn fuel, mostly hydrocarbons.
 That CO2 is released back into the bloodstream, taken to the lungs, and disposed of into the airways.

 The disposal of exhaled air contains the CO2 monitored either through an endotracheal tube or by capturing a small sample at the nose or mouth (think of the automobile exhaust gas sensor process).